-We also found that SGD with momentum performs significantly better than Adam \cite{Adam}, as shown in Table \ref{tab:Tuning_Models}.
-The best model with Adam optimizer was trained with exponential learning rate decay from $10^{-3}$ to $10^{-5}$ for $32$ epochs.
-Training model with SGD optimizer was a bit more tricky.
-Since CTC loss is numerically unstable, especially during early epochs, starting with high learning rate is impossible, but starting with low learning rate leads to bad model quality.
-In such cases we found cyclical learning rate schedule \cite{smith2017cyclical} to be useful: for the first $4$ epochs we increase linearly learning rate from $10^{-6}$ to $10^{-2}$, and then decrease to $10^{-6}$ again.
-Usage of this policy with Adam didn't show good results, but significantly improved models optimized with SGD.
-All models were trained using weight decay of $10^{-2}$.
+The training model with the SGD optimizer was a bit trickier.
+Since CTC-loss is numerically unstable, especially during first epochs, starting with a high learning rate is impossible, and starting with a low learning rate led to poor model quality.
+In such cases, the cyclical learning rate schedule \cite{smith2017cyclical} turned out to be useful: for the first four epochs we linearly increased learning rate from $10^{-6}$ to $10^{-2}$, and then decreased it to $10^{-6}$ again.
+Using this method with tha AdamW optimizer showed poor results.
+Nevertheless, it significantly improved the models, optimized with SGD.
+All models were trained using a weight decay of $10^{-2}$.